 Creating Windows images with System Backup

-File History.
+file history into Windows 8’s Start screen.
 Click on the File History link that appears and click on the System Image Backup link at the lower-left of the window.

 Next, you’ll be asked to confirm your backup settings.
 Double-check that you’re backing up your primary drive, which contains your operating system, applications, personal files, and the like.
 If the correct drive is listed, click the Start Backup button, and the Windows imaging tool will create the system image.

 Depending on the amount of data involved and the speed of the drives, this system-image creation process could take anywhere from a few minutes to a few hours.